MicrosoftDocs/PowerShell-Docs/dsc/import-dscresource.md

 # Using Import-DSCResource

-Import-DScResource is a cmdlet which can only be used inside a Configuration script block.
-When you are authoring a new configuration, you must import the resources needed by your configuration using this cmdlet.
+Import-DScResource is a dynamic keyword which can only be used inside a Configuration script block, it is not a cmdlet.
+When you are authoring a new configuration, you must import the resources needed by your configuration using this keyword.
 Resources under `$phsome` are imported automatically, but it is still considered best practice to explicitly import all resources used in your [Configuration](Configuration.md).

-The cmdlet syntax is shown below.
+The syntax for `Import-DSCResource` is shown below.

 ```syntax
 Import-DscResource [-Name <ResourceName(s)>] [-ModuleName <ModuleName(s)>]